 The SiC substrate surface quality is the starting point affecting the quality of epi, device performance, reliability and lifetime.
-Achieving an optimal surface is difficult due to the hardness of SiC and the methods used to slice and thin the wafers from the starting boule introduce damage on the surface.
-Removal of this damage is vital to enable yield and performance down the manufacturing line.
+Achieving an optimal surface is difficult due to the hardness of SiC and the methods used to slice and thin the wafers from the starting boule.
+Properly conditioning the surface is vital to enable yield and performance down the manufacturing line.

-Plasma Polishing replaces the CMP method in SiC process line.
+Plasma Polish Dry Etching replaces the CMP method in SiC process line.

 *Orange processes show solutions covered by Oxford Instruments Plasma Technology.